 4: APPLYING THE METHOD TO THE PROBLEM

-At the national level, the market for Afghan opium poppy cultivation is in a transition.
+At the national level, Afghan opium poppy cultivation market appears to be in a stable state.

 SOUTHERN REGION MARKET